toutane/tp2-recursive-draw/README.md

 ## Loading the Graphics module

-In this project, we will use the [Graphics](https://ocaml.github.io/graphics/graphics/Graphics/index.html) module of Caml.
+This project use the [Graphics](https://ocaml.github.io/graphics/graphics/Graphics/index.html) module of Caml.
 This library provides a set of portable drawing primitives.

 For Caml versions up to 4.08:
 ```